boycce/standard-version/README.md

       "type": "json"
     },
     {
+      "updater": "standard-version-updater.js"
-      "filename": "VERSION_TRACKER.json",
+      "filename": "../*/VERSION_TRACKER.json",
       //  See "Custom `updater`s" for more details.
-      "updater": "standard-version-updater.js"
+You can use glob patterns to bump multiple files.
     }
   ]
 }